 The 2-step process above will then be repeated for red-fox management.

 To address this challenge and equip land managers with information and tools for best-practice management of feral cats and red foxes, this project aims to support research users by:

-The project is being led by Associate Professor Guy Ballard and Dr Annalie Dorph from the University of New England.
+The project is being led by Dr Annalie Dorph and Associate Professor Guy Ballard from the University of New England.
 This project is collaborating with other projects from the Resilient Landscapes Hub and will be contributing to one of the cross-cutting initiatives: